15 Latin Phrases We Still Use Today

 Literal meaning: “Seize the day”

-Horace said this in the First Century B.C, before Drake rephrased it into “YOLO” in the 2010s.
+Horace said this in the First Century BCE, before Drake popularized a different phrase with a similar meaning: YOLO.

 Literal meaning: “Beware of the dog”